Colors That Go With Sage Green — 10 Calming and Restorative Pairings Designers Swear By

 (Image credit: Kensington Leverne.
 Design: Daniel Hopwood)

-If you’re looking to go daring with your color scheme, sage green is one of the colors that go with teal and the neutral tone of green can be brightened with a lick of aqua-blue paint.
+If you’re looking to go daring with your color scheme, sage green is one of the colors that go with teal.
+See how the cabinet green is brightened with a lick of aqua-blue paint.
 The two work together in harmony because of their similar base tones.

 With strong ties to nature, sage green mirrors the newfound enthusiasm people have for greenery in their homes.
 Greenery and houseplants are everywhere.
 Everything has a very natural and slightly seventies vibe at the moment and painting your kitchen green just seems to confirm that love for natural things, in particular living greenery.